 Bounce rate is indeed a fundamentally flawed concept if perceived as a gauge of how well your site is doing overall.
 But it’s a nifty indicator of how often people visit, stay on and explore your sites between different iterations.
 Provided you’ve tinkered with it enough to include proper page hit detection and event logging.

-On-Page Fixes for High Bounce Rates
+On-page fixes for High Bounce Rates

 Considering the time they spent reading it, the time they took before disappearing and the number of scrolls up and down the page.
-In this scenario, these events positively impact your site’s popularity and actual bounce rate.
+In this scenario, these events positively impact your site’s popularity and bounce rate.

 In this scenario, you’re looking for a typically lower bounce rate, signifying more interaction with the site’s features and less premature evacuation.
 It all depends on whether or not you have your Google Analytics adequately configured.